 - Optimize quality and yield.

-While planning tools are essential, we also love learning first-hand from the folks who are in their fields and greenhouses, personally sowing, planting, and harvesting fresh, local, and seasonal flowers.
-To learn more about succession planting, I engaged directly with flower farmers this past winter.
+While these planning tools are essential to our first-hand learnings, we also love learning from folks out in their own fields and greenhouses, personally sowing, planting, and harvesting fresh, local, and seasonal flowers.
+To learn more about succession planting, we engaged directly with flower farmers this past winter.
 Our timing was ideal to talk about best practices, lessons learned from prior seasons, and new insights for producing even more flowers this coming season.
-I spoke with Slow Flowers members in Illinois, Maryland, New Jersey, Ohio, and Oregon; together, they represent a good cross-section of zones, ecoregions, and cultural conditions.
+We spoke with Slow Flowers members in Illinois, Maryland, New Jersey, Ohio, and Oregon, who together represent a good cross-section of zones, ecoregions, and cultural conditions.

-The best advice from each of these farms is to find a method that works best for you and become habitual about your approach.
+The two big take-aways we heard from each of these farms are first, to find a method that works best for you; and second, to become habitual about your approach.
 Let's dig into the details…

-First things first: Know what you want to grow and give yourself a rough idea of when each flower, herb, foliage, or grass will be harvested.
-That way, you can segment your "flower year" into the seasonal phases that work for you.
+When it comes to planning your flower year, start with what and when.
+Know what you want to grow and pencil in when each flower, herb, foliage, or grass crop will be harvested.
+That way, you can segment your flower year into the seasonal phases that work for you.